-21+ Satire Musicals to Make You Think – The Full List
+27+ Satire Musicals – The Full List of Shows

 In case you didn’t already know, November 9th is World Day of Satire!
 And what better way to celebrate than listening to satirical musicals?
 Whether you’re a producer of musical theatre or just excited to explore new shows, here’s a full list of the most notable satire musicals to date!